 This will change however as I am likely to on sell the Roland SDE-1000 after testing and sampling it.
 If interested let us know as this unit is MINT and I doubt it has ever been in a rack until we put it in one, in fact I am not sure it has ever been used prior to now, that is how good the condition is on this one.
 So sit back, and enjoy the journey, it should be fun to do once again, and I am looking forward to working with all the musicians to get this track done.
 We will be updating this page as the project progresses so come back regularly.

 Above you can see the basic template I created before I begin adding in the audio tracks from the various sessions players.
 You will see I am only using nine of the twelve buses (on the right side) at this point but that may well change as things progress.
 I have setup the hardware sends on bus nine through twelve, and from the channel strip I simply send the signal to which ever (Bus) reverb or effect I want it to go to.
 I am then bringing the reverb/effects signal back in on four separate tracks for recording or play through to mixdown.
 I also have five buses setup for Drums, Bass, Guitars, Keyboards and Vocals, all of which can also be routed to the external hardware effects.
-The three remaining buses will likely be used for plugin effects such as delays or reverbs, so this is quite a flexible setup that manages both a hardware and software mixing setup very well indeed.
+The three remaining buses will likely be used for plugin effects such as delays or reverbs, so this is quite a flexible setup that manages both a hardware & software mixing setup well.

 The drums will be the first thing recorded, and for drums I use a brilliant drummer in London, Max Saidi.
 Max has a business called WantDrums.com where he provides drum tracks for musicians and film studios the world over.
 Max provided drum tracks for most of my first album and he always provides exactly what is needed, great musician and great drummer.
 He provides every thing you need for your mix, including multiple snare tracks for example that include the top, middle and bottom snare.
 I asked Max to think along the lines of Carter Beauford for the drums, with reference to the hi-hats in particular.
 Basically, I did not want a simple straight forward hi-hat on this song.
 As is usual, Max delivered exactly what I wanted, first go.
 The next day he forwarded the individual drum tracks which I put into MixBus 32C and exported a rough drum mix to send off to the US session players, and in particular, Andrew James who will be laying down the bass part.